Veedu Manaivi Makkal

-Veedu Manaivi Makkal is a 1988 Indian Tamil-language drama film written and directed by T. P. Gajendran in his directorial debut.
+Veedu Manaivi Makkal is a 1988 Indian Tamil-language drama film co-written and directed by T. P. Gajendran in his directorial debut.
 The film stars Visu, K. R. Vijaya, Pandiyan and Seetha.
 It was released on 15 January 1988, and was commercially successful.
-The film was remade in Kannada as Ganda Mane Makkalu (1988), in Telugu as Illu Illalu Pillalu (1988) and in Malayalam as Kudumba Vishesham (1994).
+The film was remade in Kannada as Ganda Mane Makkalu (1988) by Gajendran himself, in Telugu as Illu Illalu Pillalu (1988) and in Malayalam as Kudumba Vishesham (1994).